levipare/tui-task-planner/README.md

 Tasks can be checked off or fully deleted.
 The UI is based around a full calendar view of the month and a user an navigate months.
 Tasks are saved to a csv file so that they persist among sessions.

+### Note: This project depends on POSIX specific apis therefore it is only able to compile on POSIX systems i.e. MacOS or Linux

+### Note: For the optimal experience.
+Do not run in the integrated CLion terminal.

 ### Module 1 Concepts Used

 - Classes seperated into header and .cpp files